telerik/ajax-docs/controls/asyncupload/how-to/how-to-manipulate-the-uploaded-files.md

 >caution If you set the **TargetFolder** property and then use the server-side API to manipulate the uploaded files, you may experiene issues:
 >
-> * end up with two copies of the uploaded files.
+> * End up with two copies of the uploaded files.
 Be aware that any valid files will already be saved to the target folder.
-> * an error when attempting a custom `.SaveAs()` call on an uploaded file that points to the temporary folder of the RadAsyncUpload, similar to `Could not find file '<physical path to your app>\App_Data\RadUploadTemp\some-uploaded-file.png.tmp'`..
+> * An error when attempting a custom `.SaveAs()` call on an uploaded file that points to the temporary folder of the RadAsyncUpload, similar to `Could not find file '<physical path to your app>\App_Data\RadUploadTemp\some-uploaded-file.png.tmp'`.
 This is caused by the fact that that the control moved the file to the target folder.
 The **solution** is to **remove** the `TargetFolder` property and save the files only with your own code.
 > * You can get a similar error if antivirus software or other code deletes the temporary file(s) before the `FileUploaded` event is fired.
 Thus, you may want to have a `try-catch` block around the `.SaveAs` call.
 RadAsyncUpload handles this internally only when saving to the `TargetFolder`.

 You can find several examples below: